SynapCell

 4. Produces reproducible lesions

-6-OHDA rat model shows the same disorders as in human Parkinson’s disease over time, making it the ideal model to test drug efficacy for PD.
+The 6-OHDA rat model displays the same disorders as human patients with Parkinson’s disease over time, making it the ideal model to test drug efficacy for PD.

-The first lesion is quite fast (4-5 weeks) to generate the first biomarker (BetaPark) but the model is then stable for several weeks, even months.
-This allows for longitudinal studies, either long chronic treatment or crossovers with several conditions (up to 10).
+The first lesion appears quite rapidly (4-5 weeks) to generate the first EEG biomarker (BetaPark) but the model can then remain stable for several weeks, or months.
+This allows for longitudinal studies, to assess long-term chronic treatment or to allow crossover protocols with several conditions (up to 10).

 SynapCell’s 6-OHDA rat model shows a translational and relevant pharmacology.
-Indeed, in this model, the dopaminergic agonists such as ropinirole, L-DOPA, apomorphine and SKF-38393 display a dose-dependent effect on BetaPark reduction.
+Indeed, in this model, dopaminergic agonists such as ropinirole, L-DOPA, apomorphine, and SKF-38393 display dose-dependent effects on BetaPark reduction.

-Along the same lines, the LID biomarker, GammaPark, also shows a pharmacosensitivity to amantadine, the standard of care on the market.
+Similarly, the LID biomarker, GammaPark, is also pharmacosensitive to amantadine, the current standard of care.

 Drug Discovery Assays with the 6-OHDA Model

-Similarly to many of the models in our portfolio, this model is stable over time and therefore offers the possibility to perform crossover designs.
+Like many of the models in our portfolio, this model is stable over time and therefore compatible with crossover study designs.

-These types of designs are well-suited for drug discovery as they reinforce the statistical power of the data generated, limit the number of animals used and allow a relatively fast turnaround for the first results.
+These types of designs are well-suited for drug discovery as they enhance the statistical power of the data generated, limit the number of animals used, and allow a relatively fast turnaround for the first results.

-In these settings, you’re able to select the most promising candidate amongst a library of compounds, and/or perform another crossover to fine-tune the efficacious doses of your lead asset.
+In these settings, you can select the most promising candidate from a library of compounds, and/or perform another crossover to more precisely determine the effective dose of your lead asset.

-Assess how a compound’s effects change with varying doses, and analyze the relationship between dose and response, examining efficacy, safety, and biological effects across different concentrations to determine optimal dosing strategies.
+Assess how a compound’s effects change with varying doses, and analyze the dose-response relationship, examining efficacy, safety, and biological effects across different concentrations to determine optimal dosing strategies.

-Subtle effect can be highlighted thanks to the precision of EEG and the BetaPark biomarker, allowing the dose-response curve to be as accurate as possible.
+Subtle effects can be highlighted thanks to the precision of EEG and the BetaPark biomarker, providing a very accurate dose-response curve.

-Simulate the effects of short- and long-term levodopa (L-DOPA) treatment in Parkinson’s disease to study drug efficacy, side effects and disease progression on different time scales.
+Simulate the effects of short- and long-term levodopa (L-DOPA) treatment in Parkinson’s disease to study drug efficacy, side effects and disease progression over different time scales.

 POSTER